 Anaphylaxis is a severe, rapidly progressive allergic reaction that is life threatening.
 The most common allergens for school-aged children are peanuts, eggs, tree nuts (for example, cashews), cow's milk, fish and shellfish, wheat, soy, sesame, latex, certain insect stings and medications.

 The Department is committed to protecting the wellbeing of children and young people with severe allergies.
-This commitment is enshrined in the and more specifically in , which outlines requirements for schools in the management of anaphylaxis.
+This commitment is enshrined in the Education Training and Reform Act 2006 and more specifically in Ministerial Order 706 — Anaphylaxis Management in Victorian , which outlines requirements for schools in the management of anaphylaxis.

 Approximately 80% of all Victorian government schools have a child enrolled who is at risk of anaphylaxis.
 The keys to preventing an anaphylactic reaction are planning, risk identification and minimisation, awareness and education.